QuanEstimation/QuanEstimation/docs/guide/guide_bounds.md

 the eigenspace of `rho` by `rep="eigen"`. `eps` represents the machine epsilon which defaults to $10^{-8}$.

-In QuanEstimation, the QFI and QFIM can be calculated via
+In QuanEstimation, the QFI and QFIM can be calculated via the following function
 === "Python"
     ``` py
     QFIM(rho, drho, LDtype="SLD", exportLD=False, eps=1e-8)